-18. Depreciation
+18. Depreciation:

-- (1) For the purpose of tariff the depreciation shall be computed in the following manner. - (a) The value base for the purpose of depreciation shall be the Capital Cost of the asset admitted by the Commission. - (b) The salvage value of the asset shall be considered as 10% and depreciation shall be allowed up to maximum of 90% of the Capital Cost of the asset. - (c) Annual Depreciation shall be based on 'Differential Depreciation Approach' using 'Straight Line Method'.over two distinct periods comprising loan tenure and period beyond loan tenure over useful life.
-The depreciation rate for the first 10 years of the Tariff Period shall be 7% per annum and the remaining depreciation shall be spread over the remaining useful life of the project from 11th year onwards. - (d) Depreciation shall be chargeable from the first year of commercial operation.
+- (1) For the purpose of tariff the depreciation shall be computed in the following manner. - (a) The value base for the purpose of depreciation shall be the Capital Cost of the asset admitted by the Commission. - (b) The salvage value of the asset shall be considered as 10% and depreciation shall be allowed up to maximum of 90% of the Capital Cost of the asset. - A[ (c) Annual Depreciation shall be based on 'Differential Depreciation Approach' using 'Straight Line Method' over two distinct periods comprising loan tenure and period beyond loan tenure over useful life.
+The depreciation rate for the first 10 years of the Tariff Period shall be 7% per annum and the remaining depreciation shall be spread over the remaining useful life of the project from 11th year onwards. - (c) Annual Depreciation shall be based on 'Differential Depreciation Approach' using 'Straight Line Method' over two distinct periods comprising loan tenure and period beyond loan tenure over useful life.
+The depreciation rate for the first 12 year of the Tariff Period shall be 5.83% per annum and the remaining depreciation shall be spread over the remaining useful life of the project from 13th year onwards.]A - (d) Depreciation shall be chargeable from the first year of commercial operation.